1993–94 NFL playoffs: NFC: New York Giants 17, Minnesota Vikings 10

 A howling, gusting wind dominated the game as both teams could only score a combined 27 points.
 However, the Giants managed to score two touchdowns, both by running back Rodney Hampton in the third quarter, to pull ahead for good.

 New York had the wind at their back in the first quarter, but could only score on kicker David Treadwell's 26-yard field goal on their opening drive.
 In the second quarter, they had another chance to score, but receiver Mark Jackson dropped a pass on third and 7 from the Vikings 7 and then Treadwell drilled a 34-yard field goal attempt wide left.
 Meanwhile, the Vikings went up 7–3 on Jim McMahon's 40-yard pass to wide receiver Cris Carter.
 Near the end of the half, Giants quarterback Phil Simms threw a third down pass to Dave Meggett that lost nine yards, bringing up fourth and 19 from the New York 23.
 On the next play, punter Mike Horan shanked a kick that went right into the back of teammate Greg Jackson, a blocker in the backfield, enabling the Vikings to take over on the Giants 36 with 29 seconds left in the half and take a 10–3 halftime lead on Fuad Reveiz's franchise postseason record 52-yard field goal.

 The Giants had the wind again in the third quarter, and on their first drive of the second half, Hampton scored on a 51-yard rushing touchdown, the longest run in Giants postseason history.
 Then Harry Newsome's punt went just 21 yards to the Minnesota 26-yard line.
 Hampton subsequently converted a fourth and 1 situation with a 2-yard run and rushed for five yards on third and 2 as the team drove to another touchdown on his 2-yard score.
 On the extra point attempt, the snap sailed right through Horan's hands and went right into the arms of Treadwell.
 However, Treadwell managed to run the ball into the end zone for a successful conversion, giving the team a 17–10 lead.

 Although the Vikings held the wind advantage again during the final quarter, the Giants defense managed to shut them down to preserve the victory.
 The Vikings had a great chance to tie the game when Carter caught a deep pass from backup quarterback Sean Salisbury and appeared to be on his way to a sure touchdown, but safety Myron Guyton caught up with him from behind and knocked the ball out of his hands.
 Jackson recovered it for the Giants on the Vikings 15-yard line to put the game away.

 Hampton finished the game with 33 carries for 161 yards and two touchdowns, along with six receptions for 24 yards.

 This was the first postseason meeting between the Vikings and Giants.
+This was also the final game of Vikings running back Roger Craig's career.